 Experience: We have reviewed a number of different pieces of equipment that have been in long term storage.
 A common approach for new developers is to purchase gray market equipment to save money on equipment costs.

-Role: We evaluate the condition of the gray market equipment based on storage ambient conditions, storage records, photos, and general knowlege of the equipment.
+Role: We evaluate the condition of the gray market equipment based on storage ambient conditions, storage records, photos, and general knowledge of the equipment.
 Then we would provide a report to client detailing our findings and our opinion on whether this equipment could be utilized as planned.

 Experience: We have reviewed one desalination plant and a number of other proposed desalination plants, due to the large need for power.